ralfhonorio/cbh-take-home-project/Ticket_Breakdown.md

 ## Your Breakdown Here
 The ticket breakdown was developed "ticketbreakdown" folder.

-This project I used the following technologies:
+This project I used the following technologies anb best practices:

 - Node.js
 - Typescript